 Future schedule planning should be done with an academic advisor at your current institution, in consultation with an MSU admissions counselor (if you plan to take courses that are required for admission to MSU).
 To check transferability of coursework, see Transfer MSU.

-All new MSU students are required to attend the Academic Orientation Program (AOP).
-During AOP, you will have the opportunity to learn more about resources offered through MSU and the Broad College; we also will walk you through curriculum requirements and admissions criteria, and you will meet one-on-one with a Broad academic advisor to discuss the appropriate courses for your first year at MSU.
-Course scheduling occurs at AOP and cannot be done in advance.
-You can research Broad College curriculum prior to AOP.
+All new MSU students are required to attend the New Student Orientation (NSO).
+During NSO, you will have the opportunity to learn more about resources offered through MSU and the Broad College; we also will walk you through curriculum requirements and admissions criteria, and you will meet one-on-one with a Broad academic advisor to discuss the appropriate courses for your first year at MSU.
+Course scheduling occurs at NSO and cannot be done in advance.
+You can research Broad College curriculum prior to NSO.